-When we hear about a country’s interest rate it usually just refers to a simple benchmark.
-Meanwhile real interest rates can vary greatly.
-The base rate decisions are made by the monetary councils.
-They lead these banks and their d ecisions mainly affect the country’s treasury bill market.
+When we hear about a country’s interest rate, it usually just refers to a simple benchmark.
+Meanwhile, real interest rates can vary greatly.
+The baserate decisions are made by the monetary councils.
+They lead these banks, and their decisions mainly affect the country’s treasury bill market.
 The benchmark is essentially nothing more than the risk-free rate of return.
 It also coincides with the yearly yields of treasury notes.
 This figure allows banks to compare their deposit interests.
 Even mutual funds use it to evaluate their returns on investment.
 As the name accurately implies, the base interest rate merely serves as a foundation for the financial sector.
 However, it does not affect specifics.
-For that there are a number of other sub-rates.
+For that, there are several other sub-rates.

-In practice a negative deposit interest rate functions like a tax.
+In practice, a negative deposit interest rate functions like a tax.
 Commercial banks are obligated to keep their funds at the central banks.
 These funds keep diminishing due to the negative rate.
 Banks try to offset their losses by reducing the minimum funds required to be deposited.
 They accomplish this by ramping up their lending activity.
-The less funds they have deposited the less they have to deposit themselves in turn.
+The fewer funds they have deposited, the less they have to deposit themselves in turn.
 This is just one of the ways central banks can encourage lending activity to stimulate the economy.

-The final type of interest rate is the interbank rate which is mainly significant for currency traders.
-It shows the interest rate used between banks and central banks during their end of day currency swaps.
-Some people also describe it as a short term overnight financing interest rate.
-It’s the one spot currency price traders deal with on a day to day basis.
+The final type is the interbank rate which is mainly significant for currency traders.
+It shows the interest rate used between banks and central banks during their end-of-day currency swaps.
+Some people also describe it as a short-term overnight financing interest rate.
+It’s the one spot currency price traders deal with on a day-to-day basis.
 It’s also the basis for carry trades and the accounting of forward points.
-It’s the means by which central banks maintain the cost of speculating against their respective currency.
+It’s how central banks maintain the cost of speculating against their respective currency.

-In 2018 the Turkish central bank reacted to the turbulent situation surrounding the lira, by raising the base interest rate to 24% and the interbank rate to 25.63%.
+In 2018 the Turkish central bank reacted to the lira’s turbulent situation by raising the base interest rate to 24% and the interbank rate to 25.63%.
 This gave it a 23% rate advantage against the US dollar.
-Traders who expected the lira to weaken and sold it to buy dollars would have to face a loss of 23% per year.
+Traders who expected the lira to weaken and sell it to buy dollars would face a loss of 23% per year.
 The high interest rates forced many people to close their lira shorts and instead take a long position.
 Doing so stabilized the declining price of the USDTRY pair.

-The above example illustrates how critical this type of interest rate is to maintaining the stability of a currency.
-Raising the interbank or overnight rate won’t necessarily have a major impact like increasing the amount of money in circulation.
-Neither will it affect inflation or commercial banks’ ability to lend, but when push comes to shove it can stabilize a country’s currency.
+The above example illustrates how critical this type of interest rate is to maintain the stability of a currency.
+Raising the interbank or overnight rate won’t necessarily have a major impact, like increasing the money in circulation.
+Neither will it affect inflation or commercial banks’ ability to lend, but it can stabilize a country’s currency when push comes to shove.